Task force considering steps to soften impact of fuel hike

 Task force considering steps to soften impact of fuel hike3 min read .
-Updated: 08 Mar 2022, 11:22 PM IST
+08 Mar 2022

 - The team has been told to find a solution for payment channels hit by sanctions on Russia